jmenter/JAMSVGImage/README.md

 JAMSVGImage
 ===========

-A class for displaying resolution-independent SVG (Scalable Vector Graphics) in your iOS projects.
+A set of classes for displaying resolution-independent SVG (Scalable Vector Graphics) in your iOS projects.
 SVG files are produced with 2D drawing applications such as Adobe Illustrator and Inkscape.

 ![JAMSVGImageView Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/master/example.png)

 Why SVG?
 --------

-__Look__: since SVG images are described with mathematical curves rather than discrete pixels (as with PNG or JPG), they look great no matter if they are scaled up or down.
+__Look__: they look great no matter if they are scaled up or down since SVG images are described with mathematical curves rather than discrete pixels as with PNG or JPG.

 __Convenience__: there's no need to generate @2x and @3x versions of your art assets.
 A single SVG is all you need.